DCC-Lab/PyHardwareLibrary/README-USB-Cameras.md

 [TOC]

-# Understanding cameras
+# Understanding USB cameras

 USB cameras are everywhere, including built into our laptops.
 Most of the time, we don't even need to do anything for them to work in any software.
 How is this possible?
 This is because the USB standard includes not only a class ("here is a camera") but also a protocol for any computer to talk to such cameras since for the most part, they all do the same thing: capture an image and transfer it to the computer.
 Let's dive a bit into these **USB Video Class Cameras** (UVC for short) to try to see how this fits in with the rest of our knowledge about USB.

 ## Motivation and plan

 I needed to program my own USB Camera for a project.
-In the process, I needed to figure out: why do I sometimes have to make it work myself and why does the computer sometimes recognize it by itself?
+In the process, I needed to figure out: why do I sometimes have to make it work myself (i.e. with a library or an external driver) and why does the computer sometimes recognize it by itself?
 Why do I sometimes need a driver or a library?
 Also, I have a [ZWO ASI183MM](https://astronomy-imaging-camera.com/product/asi183mm-pro-mono) Pro camera that I plan to use for a microscopy project.
 The web site mentionned : *["No driver installation needed on macOS"](https://astronomy-imaging-camera.com/software-drivers)*.
 I thought this was a sign that it  would work right away in all software, but that was not the case.
 If I plug it in, it does not show up in Facetime or any other "regular software" like Quicktime Player.
 So here I document my journey to help you (and me) understand USB cameras.

 ## Finding USB cameras on my computer